wmyw96/EILLS/README.md

-# EILLS
+# Environment Invariant Linear Least Squares

-The code for our paper ``Environment Invariant Linear Least Squares''
+The script to reproduce the illustration section in our paper ``Environment Invariant Linear Least Squares''